BYOJS/eventer/README.md

 ```

 After the call to `listenToWhatever()`, any `"whatever"` events fired, may be handled or not, unpredictably, because the inner `=>` arrow function is now subject to GC cleanup at any point the JS engine feels like it!

+Hopefully it's clear that you should avoid inline function listeners, at least when using the *weak event listeners* mode of **Eventer**.

 ### `once(..)` Method